awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticsearch-domain-encryptionatrestoptions.md

 # AWS::Elasticsearch::Domain EncryptionAtRestOptions<a name="aws-properties-elasticsearch-domain-encryptionatrestoptions"></a>

-Whether the domain should encrypt data at rest, and if so, the AWS Key Management Service \(KMS\) key to use\.
+Whether the domain should encrypt data at rest, and if so, the AWS Key Management Service key to use\.

 ## Syntax<a name="aws-properties-elasticsearch-domain-encryptionatrestoptions-syntax"></a>